-The Computer Engineering Laboratory (CEL) houses the latest equipment, including Australia’s only Intel® Hardware Accelerator Research Program (HARP) Xeon+FPGA machine, to conduct research into reconfigurable computing, machine learning and nanoscale interfaces.
+Our Computer Engineering Laboratory (CEL) houses the latest equipment, including Australia’s only Intel® Hardware Accelerator Research Program (HARP) Xeon+FPGA machine, to enable research into reconfigurable computing, machine learning and nanoscale interfaces.

 This program provides access to a prototype 10 node machine located at the Paderborn Center for Parallel Computing (PC²).
 Each node contains a second generation Intel Xeon+Arria 10 FPGA.

 CEL has a number of Intel and Xilinx development boards for embedded and server applications.

 Research in applying machine learning to radio frequency signal is being undertaken using software defined radios, such as the Ettus X310.